Solution Cimex

 The first step to getting rid of mice will most likely be to plug the holes through which the mice are entering the house.
 The environment around the house may also need to be modified.
 Tall grass, garbage that can be used as food, and piles of wood should be eliminated.
 Poisoned baits are available on the market.
 However, they are a risk for other animals and can sometimes cause the death and decomposition of the mouse inside the walls.
 They may then give off a strong odour, and work may be required to remove them from the walls.

 Mouse traps remain very useful tools.
 However, mice can sometimes remain vigilant, difficult to catch and get rid of completely.
-The mouse exterminator is the best-positioned and most competent person to help you solve your problem.

 mice extermination